 Wayfair’s virtual company connects over 11,000 suppliers internationally to sell affordable home goods and furniture.

-With such a large reach, Wayfair gives the most variety to its customers to choose from.
+With such a large reach, Wayfair gives its customer the most variety to choose from.

 Customers are bound to find a statement piece that perfectly suits their style.

 A user-friendly website, excellent customer service, and free shipping give Wayfair the competitive advantage as a virtual company.

 Customers cannot visit a showroom and look at pieces in person like traditional furniture shopping.

 However, the dedicated online community of reviews and seemingly endless varieties and choices to choose from open the home decor shopper to an entirely new world.